|

 Canonical Signed Digit (CSD) is a type of signed-digit representation of numbers.
 In CSD, each digit can only be -1, 0, or 1, and no two consecutive digits can be non-zero.
 This representation has the advantage of being unique and having a minimal number of non-zero digits.
 CSD is often used in digital signal processing applications, such as filter design, because it allows for efficient implementation of arithmetic operations using simple adders and subtractors.
-The number of adders/subtracters required to realize a CSD coefficient is one less than the number of nonzero digits in the code
+The number of adders/subtracters required to realize a CSD coefficient is one less than the number of nonzero digits in the library.

-Eventually, you can remove any unused files, such as the standalone directory or irrelevant github workflows for your project.
+Csd means the name of the project, while csd is used in file names.include/csd directory to use your project's lowercase name and update all relevant #includes accordingly.CODECOV_TOKENEventually, you can remove any unused files, such as the standalone directory or irrelevant github workflows for your project.
 Feel free to replace the License with one suited for your project.

 To cleanly separate the library and subproject code, the outer CMakeList.txt only defines the library itself while the tests and other subprojects are self-contained in their own directories.
 During development it is usually convenient to build all subprojects at once.